fastaidocsprint/styleguide/README.md

 ### When to use the `typing` package?

 `typing` methods are used when needed.
-Currently fastai used the following a handful of `typing` methods, although more can be added as needed:
+Currently fastai used the following a handful of `typing` methods, although more can be added per notebook if needed:

 * `Callable`
 * `Any`